pilcrowonpaper/astro-chat/README.md

 # Astro chat

-Realtime chat based on HTTP streaming and `fetch()`, built with Astro
+Realtime chat with server-side events using `fetch()`, built with Astro

 ```
 pnpm i